mocktarissa/interviewPreparation/README.md

 # interviewPreparation
-Preparing for the Tech Market  (No frequently used)
+Preparing for the Tech Market  (Not frequently used)